 Tracey is a vocal clinician and workshop instructor, and maintains an active home studio and tutoring centre.
 She has been the director of the St. Andrew’s Children’s Choir since the fall of 2012 and is a full member of the National Association of Teachers of Singing.
 As someone who enjoys both teaching and making music, Tracey continues to create new music for a variety of instruments and sings with the newly formed vocal ensemble, Trio Pensato.

-After an amazing experience at Stabback Music Camp the past two summers, Erin is thrilled to be back and directing this year’s March Break Camp!
+After an amazing experience at Stabback Music Camp the past two summers, Erin is thrilled to be back again this year!
 Erin joined Beaches Dance and Music Studio in Toronto as a full time dance teacher in the fall of 2016.
 She teaches a variety of classes including ballet, tap, jazz, musical theatre, and contemporary dance.
 Outside of teaching, she can be seen performing in musicals, plays, corporate fundraisers, and dance theatre.
 Recent credits include: Playing With Angels (Newmarket National Play Festival), Grease (Mandell Entertainment Group), Songs for a New World (First Act Productions), and The Sound of Music (Lower Ossington Theatre).
 She also recently filmed her first TV episode of Paranormal Survivor as the leading actor.
 In her spare time, Erin teaches dance and theatre workshops around the GTA, as well as commissioned choreographies.
-And if she ever has a moment to herself, she spends it reading, painting, singing, writing, doing yoga, or dancing in her apartment!
-She is so excited to be back this year, to explore more of Ottawa, and build stronger relationships with amazing students!
+And if she ever has a moment to herself, she spends it reading, painting, singing, writing, doing yoga, or dancing in her apartment.
+Erin looks forward to working with these wonderful students for a third summer!